 Focuses on more advanced diagnostic procedures including electrophysiology tests, direct ophthalmoscopy, advanced color testing, glaucoma techniques, and retinoscopy.
 Covers the technician's role in assisting in the management of preoperative and post-operative patients.
 Includes more advanced ophthalmic procedures such as ultrasound, potential acuity meter, direct ophthalmoscopy and contrast sensitivity.
 Addresses microbiology and specimen collection for the laboratory.
 Provides an overall review in preparation for national certification examination.
 Audit available.

 OMT 222.
-Ophthalmic Medical Practicum Second Year.
-5 Credits.
+Practicum II: Ophthalmic Medical Technology.
+6 Credits.

-Provides clinical education experience in local ophthalmic practices and health care facilities under the supervision of facility personnel.
+Provides intermediate clinical education experience in local ophthalmic practices and health care facilities under the supervision of facility personnel.
 Includes exposure to working conditions and skills needed while performing ophthalmic diagnostic and therapeutic procedures.
-May be repeated for credit.
+Prerequisite: OMT 222.

 OMT 231.
 OMT Seminar I. 2 Credits.

 Explores the practicum experience through discussions.
 Covers medical ethics review, patient confidentiality, professionalism, and communication skills.
 Focuses on creating a chief complaint, ophthalmic scribing, and history of present illness (HPI) in an ophthalmology practice.
-Includes demonstrating electronic health record (EHR) documentation through simulated practice and medical coding.
 Students must enroll in this class if they are enrolled in first year practicum.
-Corequisite: OMT 121.
+Corequisite: OMT 122.
 Prerequisites: MP 111, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.

 Reviews major ophthalmic subject areas through guest speakers and field trips.
 Explores practicum experiences and employment opportunities.
 Students must enroll in this class if they are enrolled in second year practicum.
 Corequisite: OMT 222.